Delivery of Documents

 These are motions that cannot be heard on the Uniform Motion Calendar because they require testimony and are longer than 10 minutes in duration.
 The moving attorney shall coordinate a mutually agreeable date and time with opposing counsel/pro se party and shall prepare the appropriate Notice of Hearing for said hearing.
 The original Motion and Notice of Hearing must be filed at least 5 working days in advance of the special set hearing date, with the Clerk of Court, Civil Division, and a courtesy copy MUST be sent to opposing counsel and Judge Artau's Judicial Assistant (send to the Judicial Assistant via U.S. regular mail - courtesy copies must be sent U.S. regular mail, NOT e-mail).

-You cannot cancel a special set hearing once the hearing date and time has been secured.
+You CANNOT cancel a special set hearing once the hearing date and time has been secured.
+The ONLY way a special set hearing can be cancelled (absent an extreme emergency) is if the Motion that is special set has been RESOLVED and/or WITHDRAWN.
 Only the judicial assistant can cancel a special set hearing.
-If the special set motion has been resolved, you must call the judicial assistant to cancel the hearing.
+If the special set motion has been resolved and/or withdrawn, you MUST call the judicial assistant to request to cancel the special set hearing.

 Motions that Require More than a 60 Minute Hearing